BetterThanTomorrow/calva/README.md

   - The extension defaults to trying to use **Leiningen** for connecting, but is somewhat prepared for other tools.
 Check the `clojure4vscode.connectREPLCommand` user setting (untested, please let me know if it works or not).
 - When editing `cljc` files, easily choose if repl commands should go to the `clj` or `cljs` repl
 - Enables `clj` repl in all files (not just Clojure files).
+- Selection of current form: `alt+v s`.
+Auto-detected the same way as for evaluation.
+Will select the form preceding or following the cursor first, otherwise the form the cursor is inside.
+(Only when the cursor is directly adjacent to any bracket so far.)

 Demo: switch between clj and cljs repl sessions for cljc files: